risinglightdb/pretty-xmlish/.github/README.md

 start_date: "2022/12/01"
 ---

-# Wadler-style pretty printing API for SQL
+# Wadler-style algebraic pretty printing API for SQL

 This RFC proposes a new API for pretty-printing pseudo "structures".
-The purpose of the API is to supersede the current implementation of SQL explain.
+The purpose of the API is to supersede the current implementation of SQL explain, and maybe more.

 ## Goals